 Vitamins and minerals, also known as micronutrients, are essential nutrients needed to carry out a range of normal bodily functions.
 Termed “micro”- nutrients, as your body needs these compounds only in very small amounts.
 In addition to being necessary for certain metabolic processes, they also support growth and development and help maintain bone health.
 Except for vitamin D, these micronutrients are not produced in the body and must be sourced through diet and supplementation.

 Minerals are inorganic substances present in soil and water that naturally occur in pure form.
-Most athletes are familiar with minerals as electrolytes, sodium, calcium, potassium, chloride, phosphate, and magnesium.
+Most athletes are familiar with minerals in the form of electrolytes – sodium, calcium, potassium, chloride, phosphate, and magnesium.
 Additional minerals and trace minerals (those needed in very small amounts), such as iron, zinc, and selenium, are essential for good health.

 Before addressing specific vitamins and minerals, their roles, and intake levels, we would be remiss if we didn’t recommend that your priority is your diet.
 Any discussion of supplements is premature until you meet your caloric needs for your performance goals through a food-based eating plan.